xnoamix/GettingAndCleaningDataCourseProject/README.md

 ##The assignment is composed of 3 files:

-* 'mean_var.txt' - holds the final output
+* 'mean_var.txt' - holds the final output (was uploaded directly to the assignment page).
 * 'run_analysis.R' - The code that was used to clean and process the raw data.
 It can be used to recreate the mean_var.txt file from the data provided in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * 'CodeBook.md' - a code book that describes the variables, the data and the transformations that were done on the raw data.